 Earn rates

 The World Elite earns at two rates.
-WestJet flights and WestJet Vacations packages booked directly earn 2% WestJet Dollars.
-All other purchases earn 1.5%.
-Both rates are 0.5 percentage points higher than the no-fee base Mastercard, on every category of spending.
+WestJet flights and WestJet Vacations packages booked directly earn 2 WestJet points per dollar.
+All other purchases earn 1.5 points per dollar.
+Both rates are 0.5 points per dollar higher than the no-fee base Mastercard, on every category of spending.

 Spending category Earn rate Value per $100 spent